tobealive/docs/docs/concepts/functions/closures.md

 If you need the value to be modified outside the function, use a reference.

-> **Warning**
-> You need to make sure the reference is always valid,
-> otherwise this can result in undefined behavior.

 ```v oksyntax
 mut i := 0
 mut ref := &i